You can apply to our galleries by filling out the individual applications located under the “galleries” option in our menu.

 How much does it cost to participate in the gallery?

 No, the gallery and vendor applications and acceptances are completely separate and have different contracts.
 However, it is entirely possible to be both a vendor and a gallery artist at the same show.
 Just make sure you fill out the correct applications.
-We will contact you directly with your vendor acceptance, and if you’re accepted as a gallery artist we will directly send you the contract for that gallery.
+Should you be accepted as either a vendor, gallery artist, or both – you will be directly contacted with each separate acceptance.

 If I’m also vending at the event, can I sell prints of my gallery piece at my booth?

 No, you can not.
 The piece and the prints that you create for the gallery must remain exclusive to the gallery for the evening.

 Can I collaborate with another artist on a piece of artwork?

 Of course!
 All artists will be required to go through the jurying process, and all will need to fill out individual contracts.
 Please also make sure that you include all collaborators on the Art Card Form when you turn it in (you will receive this if you are accepted as a gallery artist).
 You and your collaborative artists will be sent one payment if you sell anything, and you will be responsible for splitting it amongst yourselves.